Heegner cycles and $p$-adic $L$-functions: The arithmetic applications

 \subsection{The parity conjecture}

-In light of Nekov{\'a}{\v{r}}'s results on the parity of a \padic family of Galois representations \cite{nekovar-parity3}, our results imply the following parity conjecture for $V_{f,\chi}$. \begin{thm}Suppose that $f$ is ordinary at $p$.
+In combination with Nekov{\'a}{\v{r}}'s results on the parity of a \padic family of Galois representations \cite{nekovar-parity3}, our results imply the following parity conjecture for $V_{f,\chi}$.
+We heartily thank Ben Howard for drawing this application to our attention. \begin{thm}Suppose that $f$ is ordinary at $p$.
 Then we have

 \end{thm}